AliceO2Group/QualityControl/doc/QuickStart.md

 To make sure that your system is correctly setup, we are going to run a basic QC workflow attached to a simple data producer.

 The QC repository and the GUI are central services, thus they don't have to be installed on your machine.
-If you want to set them up on your computer or in your lab, please have a look [here](Advanced.md#local-ccdb-setup) and [here](Advanced.md#local-qcg-qc-gui-setup).
+If you want to set them up on your computer or in your lab, please have a look at the [Local CCDB setup](QCDB.md#local-ccdb-setup) section.

 ### Basic workflow